turbot/tailpipe-docs/docs/faq/index.md

 ## What partition indexes are available for a table?

 The `tp_index` value depends on how you have configured it in your partition config.
-By default, `tp_index` is set to `"default"`, but you can configure it to specify a column name as the partition index that makes sense for your data.
+By default, `tp_index` is set to `"default"`, but you can configure it to specify a column whose value should be used as the partition index, as makes sense for the data.
 For AWS tables, you might set it to `account_id`.